Biirdmaan/Project-portfolio/FindingCorrelations/README.md

 ## Overview

-This README provides an overview of the analysis performed on a movie dataset using a Jupyter notebook (`Finding correlations.ipynb`).
-The notebook covers various aspects, including handling missing data, transforming data types, and exploring correlations within the dataset.
+This README offers an overview of the analysis conducted on a movie dataset using a Jupyter notebook (`Finding correlations.ipynb`).
+The notebook delves into different facets, encompassing tasks such as handling missing data, transforming data types, and exploring correlations within the dataset.

 ## Contents